lukastaegert/eslint-plugin-tree-shaking/README.md

 ## Background and Planned Development

-This plugin is in early development.
+This plugin is in development.
 If you want to contribute, please read [CONTRIBUTING.md](./CONTRIBUTING.md).

 This plugin implements a side-effect detection algorithm similar to what rollup uses to determine if code can be removed safely.
-However, there is no one-to-one correspondence as this is also meant as an example implementation of what such an algorithm could do.
-For instance, this algorithm is able to identify if the instantiation of a class has side-effects, something that rollup has not implemented yet.

-Therefore to make this plugin actually useful to library developers, it sports a rollup compatibility mode.
+However, there is no one-to-one correspondence.
 If you find that you have code that
 * is not removed by rollup (even though tree-shaking is enabled) but
-* has no ESLint issues even though you use rollup compatibility mode
+* has no ESLint issues

 please--if no-one else has done so yet--[check the guidelines](./CONTRIBUTING.md) and **file an issue!**

-Planned improvements:
-* There is no webpack compatibility mode yet.
-The plan is to add this eventually but if you want to speed things up, please contribute.